 - Pediatric orthopedics

-Professor Philipp Drees, specialist in orthopedics and trauma surgery, orthopedic rheumatology and special orthopedic surgery, has been the Head of the Department of Orthopedics and Rheumatic Orthopedics and the Deputy Director of the Center for Orthopedics and Trauma Surgery (ZOU) of University Medicine at the Johannes Gutenberg University of Mainz since 2014 and was previously the Clinical Director and Chief Physician of the Center for Trauma Surgery and Orthopedics at the Middle Rhine Foundation Hospital.
+Professor Philipp Drees, specialist in orthopedics and trauma surgery, orthopedic rheumatology and special orthopedic surgery, has been the Head of the Department of Orthopedics and Traumatology and the Deputy Director of the Center for Orthopedics and Trauma Surgery (ZOU) of the University Medical Center of the Johannes Gutenberg University Mainz since 2014 and was previously the Clinical Director and Chief Physician of the Center for Trauma Surgery and Orthopedics at the Middle Rhine Foundation Hospital.

-The diagnosis, treatment and follow-up treatment of all medical conditions and injuries of the musculoskeletal system are provided by a large number of highly specialized experts at the Center for Orthopedics and Trauma Surgery of University Medicine at the Johannes Gutenberg University of Mainz.
+The diagnosis, treatment and follow-up treatment of all medical conditions and injuries of the musculoskeletal system are provided by a large number of highly specialized experts at the Center for Orthopedics and Trauma Surgery of the University Medical Center of the Johannes Gutenberg University Mainz.
 Several departments with specific tasks, surgical techniques or patient characteristics have been defined, founded and certified by prestigious institutions (ClaCert, OnkoCert, iQCert, etc.).

 Professor Philipp Drees’ clinical and scientific emphases are on the surgical and conservative treatment of inflammatory, degenerative and benign as well as malignant tumorous joint and spinal conditions, as well as revision surgery for these conditions.
 The fields of the diagnosis and treatment of metabolic bone conditions and geriatric medicine are also among his emphases.
 The entire range of conditions and injuries to the musculoskeletal system is treated at the highest standard, on an interdisciplinary basis.